caizefeng/deltaspin/README.md

     ```
     All VASP outputs, such as the total energy and electronic structure, correspond to the achieved constrained state.

-7. (Optional) For convenience, you can use the provided `energy_force.sh` script to **examine the critical properties of the achieved constrained state**, including the magnetic moments and magnetic forces (also known as magnetic effective fields).
+7. (Optional) For convenience, you can use the provided `energy_force.sh` script to **inspect the critical properties of the achieved constrained state**, including the magnetic moments and magnetic forces (also known as magnetic effective fields).
       ```shell
       bash ../../../scripts/energy_force.sh
       ```